PYSTON7/P-rent/README.md

 Enabling tenants to view balances and make payments Supporting M-Pesa payments (simulated or integrated) Storing all data in the browser (localStorage) for simplicity (upgradeable to a backend)

+# Purpose:
+Reduce the administrative burden on landlords
+Provide tenants with a digital platform for rent management Demonstrate a full-stack workflow with user roles, dashboards, and payment tracking